Kristina01111000/Drws_site/README.md

 He is making more changes to the scorecard check that 4 e scorecard is only editable by us Finalize scorecard page

+On the two scorecard pages add buttons that link them to scorecard page, anchor it to the actual download section Add an anchor on the scorecard page that skips down the four paragraphs in 4 element scorecard first paragraph, everywhere include the anchor link where it says 4 element scorecard
+Make some questions about the chair exercise for the quiz, remove the have you tried it from the quiz What part of the foot is involved in the chair exercise is a good question heel, toes, ball Nutrition videos will be up soon
+Make quiz for the 3rd lesson
+Change chat link to ‘share your thoughts about this lesson here’ no exclamation point, change that for every lesson Make the monthly topics be articles, delete the course, put article in a page Try making a new homepage for the site, think about what should be on it, scorecard, monthly topics, course, youtube channel Finish changing dr w story to about dr w
+Put 31 days in the months not hte first one on scorecard, he’s going to put tips in